Education & Experience Requirement

 (2) To report qualifying experience after an application for a broker license is filed use TREC NO. BL-B, Supplement B-Qualifying Experience Report for a Broker License after an Application has been filed.

-- 270 classroom hours of core real estate courses.
+- 270 classroom hours of qualifying real estate courses.

-A 30-hour Real Estate Brokerage course must be completed as part of the 270 core hours.
+A 30-hour Real Estate Brokerage course must be completed as part of the 270 qualifying hours.

 - An additional 630 classroom hours in related courses acceptable to the Commission.
 A bachelor's degree or higher from an accredited college or university satisfies all of the "related" education requirements for a brokers license.
 A copy of the college transcript awarding the degree must be submitted as evidence of completion of the degree.

 - Effective 09/1/2010 a pre-application education evaluation is no longer available prior to submitting an application.
 Real estate applicants are no longer required to submit an education evaluation request and receive a notice from the commission that the education requirements have been satisfied prior to submitting an application for a license.
 The education evaluation request form is eliminated and education course completion documents must be submitted when the application is filed.

 (Note: To find classes, see Qualifying Real Estate License Education Providers for sales agent and broker applicants)

 Filing Your Application

 After you have met the experience requirement and completed your education, you may then file and pay for the Application for Broker License by an Individual.
 Evidence of successful completion of any education that has not been posted to your records with our office should be submitted via credit transcript or certificate and submitted with your application.
 DO NOT submit original transcripts or course completion documents.
 Keep the originals for your personal files and send photocopies to the Commission.